loathengine/Empirical-Percision/README.md

 The Law of Large Numbers (LLN) posits that as the number of observations increases, the sample mean approaches the true mean.

 ### Randomness in the Short Run:
 In the short term, random events can be unpredictable.
+A 3 MOA rifle that just happens to shoot a single hole three-shot group is an example of a random event in the short run.

 ### Convergence in the Long Run:
 As the number of coin flips increases, the proportion of heads will get closer and closer to 50%.
 This is the essence of the Law of Large Numbers.
 The average of the results will tend to stabilize around the expected value.

 ### Examples of LLN in the wild:
 **Casino Games:** Casinos rely on the Law of Large Numbers.
 While a player might win or lose a few spins of roulette, over thousands of spins, the casino is guaranteed to make a profit because the house edge will play out as expected.